 • Tuition and the Bachelor's/Master's Scholarship: Once classified as a graduate student, tuition is charged at the graduate student rate and the Bachelor's/Master's Scholarship will be applied.
 Students who remain classified as undergraduate students are not eligible for the Bachelor's/Master's Scholarship.

 • Undergraduate Financial Aid: After transitioning to graduate student status, Bachelor's/Master's students are no longer eligible for undergraduate financial support or aid.
-Students comparing financial aid awards should check with Johanna Sengheiser to evaluate the impact of conferring their undergraduate degree prior to completing eight semesters.
+Students comparing financial aid awards should check with Cindy Fields to evaluate the impact of conferring their undergraduate degree prior to completing eight semesters.
 If you are a current federal student loan borrower, check with Student Financial Services as there may be implications to the grace period of your loan when conferring your undergraduate degree.

 • Undergraduate Final Latin Honors: Undergraduate final Latin honors are determined at the end of the academic year in which a student is officially awarded the undergraduate degree.
 The cumulative GPA used to determine Latin honors includes all course work taken up until the time the undergraduate degree is officially awarded.
 This means that master’s courses will also be included in the calculations if a student defers earning the bachelor's degree until the master’s degree is also earned.
 For further details about final Latin honors calculations, contact Engineering Undergraduate Student Services.